 "You're about to ruin what was left of our friendship, Ronald.
 It's over, you've obviously moved on so just let me be!"

 "Hermione, please.
 We can work it out, it was all a mistake!
 I didn't mean it."
-He begged, his grip tightening as he shook her.
+He begged, lowering his face towards hers.